yelsky-s/Image-captioning/README.md

 # Image-captioning
+Image captioning using TensorFlow and Flickr30K dataset

+##Brief:
-Image captioning using TensorFlow and Flickr30K dataset In this project I didn't use any pretrained models.
+In this project I didn't use any pretrained models.
 Both CNN and LSTM(RNN) models were built with TensorFlow (and Keras) libraries and trained on Flickr30K dataset.
 Code for loading the dataset to Google Colab notebook from Kaggle datasets is included in attached notebook.

+##Project description and goals:
+The aim of this project is to allow an image features recognition and provide short description of the image based on identified features.
+Model, trained on over 30,000 images of Flickr30k dataset, as built with intent to generalize well to any custom user images and photographs.
+The model is built to identify, recignize and verbaly describe (in short text sentsnce) the objects and main features depicted in the provided image.

 Model architecture illustration: